n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awssns.md

+---
+title: AWS SNS node - n8n Documentation
+description: Documentation for the AWS SNS node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # AWS SNS

 The AWS SNS node allows you to automate work in AWS SNS, and integrate AWS SNS with other applications. n8n has built-in support for a wide range of AWS SNS features, including publishing messages.